hexa-org/policy/specs/IDQL-core-specification.md

 }
 ```

-In the assets data, it is assumed that the configuration information stores the following variables for the object
+In the asset's data, it is assumed that the configuration information stores the following variables for the object
 CanaryProfileService`.
 ```json
 {